Sir Alexander Mackenzie Memorial

 Mackenzie determined to make another attempt, but first he returned to Britain to study navigation and to buy scientific instruments to help him make accurate maps.
 In 1793 he made his second attempt to reach the Pacific, this time following the Peace River to the Parsnip River and eventually to the sea at Bella Coola, British Columbia.

-On 22nd July 1793 Mackenzie stood at last on the shore of the Pacific Ocean, after a voyage of astonishing hardship and determination.
+On 22nd July 1793, Mackenzie stood at last on the shore of the Pacific Ocean, after a voyage of astonishing hardship and determination.
 There he painted an inscription on a large rock using a mixture of red pigment and bear grease.
-The inscription read 'Alexander Mackenzie, from Canada by land, 22nd July 1793' and though worn it can still be seen today.
+The inscription read 'Alexander Mackenzie, from Canada by land, 22nd July 1793' and though the carving is worn, it can still be seen today.

 Mackenzie's account of his voyages made him an international celebrity and he was knighted by George III in 1802 in recognition of his explorations of the Canadian north.
 He returned to London in 1808.
 His memoirs were translated into Russian, German, and French and Napoleon is known to have read them.

 Mackenzie's private life was tangled; he married a Native American woman but seems to have left her in 1794 after they had two children together.
 A son died in 1809 at Fort Vermilion but a daughter named Maria was sent to Sir Alexander's sister in Scotland to be brought up.

 Sir Alexander then married Geddes Mackenzie of Avoch in 1812.
 He purchased the Avoch Estate at the considerable price of 20,o00 pounds.
 Though he spent half of his time in London, Mackenzie looked after his tenants.
 In 1815 he brought in engineer Thomas Telford to built Avoch's first harbour and he paid half the construction cost himself.
 He helped build the Congregational Church on Avoch High Street and laid down the oyster beds in Munlochy Bay.